-The department offers programs leading to the PhD and MS degrees in geography which include focused areas of study in earth system science, environment and natural resources, environment and society, or geographical information science.
+The department offers programs leading to the PhD and MS degrees in geography which include focused areas of study in earth system science, environment and natural resources, environment and society, or geographical information science (Graduate Certificate in GIS).
 Study in geography prepares students to work in a broad range of positions related to land-use and natural resources management, planning, urban and economic development, environmental analysis, and geographic information techniques including computer cartography, geographic information systems, and remote sensing.
 These positions are found in federal, state, and local governments, as well as in private industry and in academic institutions.

 - Douglas J. Sherman

 - Kevin Curtin